conduktor/conduktor-docs/docs/platform/navigation/settings/integrations.md

 Enabling the **Slack** integration requires creating a Slack application, installing this to your Slack workspace, inviting your app to the channel and adding the application token to Conduktor.

-Enabling the **MS Teams** integration requires a webhook URL from Teams when creating alerts with this destination.
+After enabling the **MS Teams** integration you will need a Teams webhook URL to create alerts with this destination.

 :::info
 Disabling an integration used by existing alerts will not delete the alerts, but will prevent them from sending notifications externally.